christopher-besch/configs/README.md

 - install rustup (and rust and cargo)
 - install nvm (and node and npm)
-- install lvim
+- install lvim (no for python dependencies; check for new ones in script)
-- install NetworkManager files
+- install NetworkManager files (set owner to root in `/etc/NetworkManager/system-connections`)
 - `usermod -aG docker chris`
 - `usermod -aG uucp chris`
 - copy files from backup drive